Guide to studying Creative Writing

 The second table shows the average salaries of undergraduate Creative Writing students entering employment.
 The three skill levels – high, medium and low – reflect the UK's Standard Occupational Classification's major groups 1–3, 4–6 and 7–9 respectively.

 Each university will have its own entry criteria for students applying to a Creative Writing course.
 Even if you've looked at a few which all have similar requirements, you should always make sure to check the fine print when you've found a course that interests you.

 Most Creative Writing degrees expect applicants to have at least one or two A Levels, one of which should be in English or a closely related subject.
 If you're opting for a degree that combines Creative Writing with another subject (e.g. Film Making), you should expect to need a qualification relevant to this discipline.

 The application process for some courses also involve submitting a piece of your own writing, so be prepared.

 - Choosing A Levels

 As you would expect, a Creative Writing degree will usually earn you a BA.
-There are, however, a small minority of universities that offer courses which award a BSc.
-This is usually the result of a second subject taken in conjunction with Creative Writing, and the areas you choose to focus on in your studies.
+There are, however, a small minority of universities that offer courses awarding a BSc.
+This is typically the result of a second subject taken in conjunction with Creative Writing, and the areas you choose to focus on in your studies.